You are currently viewing Thinking Out of the Box – Easy Toys for Kids

 Theatre lovers

 Make a puppet or shadow theatre.
 For both, use a large box and cut out one side, leaving a small border.
-Cut the back off the box.
-Fix a string or thin dowel rod on the inside of the box, above the hole, and thread some material onto this for a curtain.
-Place the box onto a table or another box, so that children can sit behind the stage.
+Cut off the back.
+Fix a string or thin dowel rod on the inside, above the hole, and thread some material onto this for a curtain.
+Place the box onto a table o, so that children can sit behind the stage.
 If you’re making a shadow theatre, stick some wax paper or thin material over the hole.
 Keep in mind that you will also need a light behind you, for the shadows to be seen.
 Then all your children need to do is make some puppets and put on a play.